Sanjoy-ui/Restaurant-website/README.md

 # 🍽️ Restaurant Website

-A modern, responsive restaurant website built with HTML, CSS, and JavaScript.
+A modern, responsive restaurant website built with HTML, CSS .
 This project showcases a sleek UI with sections like Hero, Menu, About, Gallery, and Contact.

 <!-- > 🚀 Live Preview: [View Website](https://sanjoy-ui.github.io/Restaurant-website) -->